 -

-If you use an adjustable base, confirm compatibility before setup and avoid bending the mattress during moves.
+If you use an adjustable base, confirm compatibility before setup and avoid sharply bending the mattress during moves.

 FAQs